pratikasr/networks/testnet/comdex-test-1/README.md

 ```shell
 comdex init {{NODE_NAME}}
 ```
-* Replace the contents of your `${HOME}/.comdex/config/genesis.json` with that of testnet/comdex-test-1/genesis.json from the `master` branch of [repository](https://github.com/comdex-official/networks).
+* Replace the contents of your `${HOME}/.comdex/config/genesis.json` with that of testnet/comdex-test-1/genesis.json from the `main` branch of [repository](https://github.com/comdex-official/networks).
 * Copy below node as `persistent_peers` or `seeds` in `${HOME}/.comdex/config/config.toml`
 ```shell
 ```